Raising awareness for Lyme Disease

 Lyme Disease

-This is the most painful and debilitating experience of my life.
-I wouldn't wish Lyme Disease on anyone.
+I contract Chronic Lyme Disease in 2015, a debilitating and painful disease that affects people differently due to the many variations of co-infections.
 It is becoming more and more wide spread and not just contracted from ticks in woodlands.
 You can now contract it from mosquitos as well as ticks and from general parklands and a variety of areas.

+It has taken me many years to find my way out and back to better health.
+Others aren’t so lucky.
 People are losing their lives to this devastating disease.
-My own life has turned upside down with this illness and I wouldn't want anyone else to have to suffer it.
+My own life turned upside down with this illness and I wouldn’t want anyone else to have to suffer it.

 Previous Charity Support